alphagov/di-auth-stub-relying-party/stack-orchestration/manual-stacks/dns-zones/README.md

 ### Domains

-The template creates record for the following subdomain(s):
+The template creates records for the following subdomain(s):

 - `rp`
 - `doc-app-rp`

 ## Deployment

-To deploy the template to the appropriate AWS account.
+To deploy the template to the appropriate AWS account:

 Replace `<environment>` with `dev`, `build`, `staging`, `integration`, `production` in either of the commands below.